 What degree is a Lob Wedge?

-A standard lob wedge has a loft of 60º.
-However, you can purchase lob wedges ranging from 60 – 64º of loft.
-I personally would not advise buying a lob wedge with more than 60º as this extra loft reduces the number of situations the club becomes useful.
+A lob wedge has a loft of 60º – 64º.
+You can purchase lob wedges ranging from 60 – 64º of loft, I personally would not advise buying a lob wedge with more than 60º.
+As this extra loft reduces the number of situations the club becomes useful.

 What is an Approach Wedge?

-An approach wedge is another name for a gap wedge.
+An approach wedge is another name for a gap wedge or g wedge.
 Again, these range in loft from 50 – 52º.
 Approach wedge is used more in the US, but you will hear ‘gap wedge’ and ‘approach wedge’ used interchangeably.

 The typical wedge gapping problem for golfers